Your teacher HADASSAH DAMIEN is an artist, technologist, and iconoclast who founded Ride Free Fearless Money (RFFM LLC) in 2015.

 all the details you didn’t know you wanted – below!

-RIDE FREE FEARLESS MONEY launched Fall 2015, and has served almost 1,000 people in courses, workshops and coaching since!
+RIDE FREE FEARLESS MONEY launched Fall 2015, and has served over 2,000 people in courses, workshops and coaching since!

 The mission of Ride Free is to stabilize progressive communities by empowering folks’ relationship to their money, to teach hacks for capitalism, and to help people get their time and energy back!